infusionsoft/keap-sdk/sdks/v2/java/docs/ProductInterestBundlesApi.md

 | **404** | Not Found |  -  |
 | **500** | Internal Server Error |  -  |

-## removeProductInterestUsingDELETEWithHttpInfo
+## removeProductInterestWithHttpInfo

-> ApiResponse<Void> removeProductInterestUsingDELETE removeProductInterestUsingDELETEWithHttpInfo(id, interestId)
+> ApiResponse<Void> removeProductInterest removeProductInterestWithHttpInfo(id, interestId)

 Delete a Product Interest from an existing Bundle